 Yes!
 Baby, or primary, teeth are incredibly important.
 They help your child to chew and develop proper speaking patterns, and they hold the space for the permanent teeth.
 Taking good care of your child’s primary teeth is key to ensuring that your child remains in good oral health in the future.

-How often should my child see a pediatric dentist?
+How often should my child see the dentist?

 How can I help prevent tooth decay?